Don’t get married

 Why?

 First, because leadership is about taking people from one place to another, and very rarely does that journey come with a clear roadmap.
 Leaders may have seen some glimpse of the “promised land” or experienced some part of it for themselves, but they are blazing a new trail.
 When I think of a journey like that, Moses comes to mind.
-The only way he kept his vision and faith in the wilderness was by spending copious amounts of time face-to-face in God’s presence.
+One reason he kept his vision and faith while leading a nation for 40 years in the wilderness was because he had already spent 40 years in that wilderness tending sheep.
+Hard to believe, but this was his second round of shepherding hearts “prone to wander.”
+The scale and the resistance were different, but some parts of the new challenge were familiar.

 And second, because leadership is a personal practice lived out on a public stage.
 Each leader has to figure out how much of his personal struggles to reveal to his followers.
 Frankly, many of our models have come from a generation that kept a “stiff upper lip,” giving a false impression that they didn’t struggle internally.
 I’m grateful for the young generations who are dropping that pretense.
 Some of them gain incredible power from admitting their failures and lack of courage.
 Joshua was that kind of leader.
 Why would he need four reminders to be “strong and courageous” in Joshua 1 if he wasn’t having doubts?
-Gideon was this kind of leader as well.
-I love the insights we get into his almost-daily need for assurance of God’s presence.
-(Judges 6:12, 16, 34, 36-40, 7:10)
+Note that the first four times, it’s God who says it (Deut 31:23, Josh 1:6-9).
+But then the people join in (v18).
+It’s one thing to open yourself up to God about your fears and doubts.
+It’s another to let your followers see those fears so that they can en-courage you as a leader.

 During a recent trip to Southeast Asia where I had a chance to interact with a large number of the leaders of Wycliffe and SIL, I noticed a lot of tired leaders.
 I suspect some were discouraged, some tired from pushing themselves too hard, and some burning out from working in areas of weakness for too long.
 So I appreciated an early exhortation from Wycliffe Global Alliance Director Kirk Franklin.
 He unpacked the lessons God had taught him during his just-completed sabbatical.
 He specifically noted the lesson learned from Jethro’s counsel to Moses in Exodus 18: God doesn’t want exhausted leaders.